Greek-apps-with-React-Native/code-lines-rn-project/README.md

 #### 3. Things that could be improved:

 - The token from firebase expires after 1 hour, I could use the `refreshToken` to ask for a new one and keep the user logged in.
-- load first 10 movies and then per scroll load extra 10 movies, unitll the end of the list.
+- [Solved] Load first 10 movies and then per scroll load extra 10 movies, unitll the end of the list.
 - Save the movies list in firebase and fetch it.
 - Add email and password validation.
 - Disable login/singup button while user has not filled in email and password.